NissiJeong/JAVA_Algorithm/README.md

-Study JAVA 'Algorithm' and 'Data Type'😊
+### 👋🏻 Hi, there.
+This repository is for recording purposes.
+About JAVA 'Algorithm' and 'Data Type'😊